-Prince Prospero's Party' could be regarded as a 'sonification' of Edgar Allan Poe's short story 'The Mask of the Red Death'.
-The music follows closely the events and evocations found within Poe's text, and is my most narrative work to date.
+Prince Prospero's Party' could be regarded as a musical setting of Edgar Allan Poe's short story 'The Mask of the Red Death'.
+The music follows closely the events and evocations found within Poe's text, and is my most narrative work to date, now in 2002.
 The structure unfolds through the seven rooms of Prince Prospero's chambers and the revellers they contain, and the listener is shaken by the increasingly terrible chimes of the great ebony clock.
 Although the story follows a path of inevitable doom and gloom, it has an overriding feature: the capacity to evoke an amazingly surreal, multi-faceted space within which the drama is placed.

 The composition has been spatialised using second-order ambisonics (custom made ambisonics granulation software and Richard Furse's software 'Vspace').

 Commmissioned by Third Practice Festival of Electro-Acoustic Music/Modlin Center for the Arts at the University of Richmond."